IArveyI/Rainfall-maps-in-northeastern-Mexico-a-space-time-interpolation-approach-through-Kriging-and-Hurst/README.md

 # Rainfall maps in northeastern Mexico a space time interpolation approach through Kriging and Hurst

-This repository is made with the purpose of achieving reproducibility of the methodology applied in the article: "Rainfall maps in northeastern México, a space-time interpolation approach through Kriging and Hurst" (hyperlink to the article).
+This repository is made with the purpose of achieving reproducibility of the methodology applied in the article: "Rainfall maps in northeastern México, a space-time interpolation approach through Kriging and Hurst" in Scientific Reports Journal.

 ## Aim

-The study region is the San Juan River basin, located in northeastern Mexico, between the states of Coahuila, Nuevo León and Tamaulipas.
+The study region is the San Juan River basin, located in northeastern México, between the states of Coahuila, Nuevo León and Tamaulipas.
 Currently, there is a water scarce in this area, so a geospatial analysis is performed with Kriging interpolation, showing the behavior of the area based on the average annual amount of rainfall and its historical behavior of persistence or anti-persistence using the Hurst exponent.

 ## Introduction

-For more detailed information, see Additional File 2 (hyperlink to Additional File 2).
+For more detailed information, see Additional File 2 located in the Journal.

 Observed data are measurements of the amount of rainfall at different points in a specific region.
 The spatial correlation of the scalar field _**Z**_ as a function of distance is known as a *variogram* or *semivariogram*.
 For clarification, although variogram and semivariogram are commonly used interchangeably, they can actually provide certain differences, so using the term variogram urges a complete calculation rather than the partial one that is represented in the semivariogram.